thingwave/ArrowheadCore-Translator-Fiware/README.md

 version of the same core system can run at the same time on different ports, but an insecure core system can not communicate with a secure core system.

 The Orchestrator core system also has a **`-nogk`** argument.
-When used, the Orchestrator will start in a "no Gatekeeper" mode, where it won't look for the Gatekeeper services in the Service Registry, but can only do intra-cloud orchestration (with the Authorization and Service Registry core systems).
+When used, the Orchestrator will start in "no Gatekeeper" mode, where it won't look for the Gatekeeper services in the Service Registry, but can only do intra-cloud orchestration (with the help of the Authorization and Service
+ Registry core systems).

 Startup bash scripts are provided in the `scripts` folder:
 * `start_insecure_coresystems.sh`: starts the core systems without using certificates, with plain HTTP